oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 ### ToUpper Method Implementation
 #### To implement the ToUpper method, you must reference its class (StringUtils) and the correct method (ToUpper) as shown below.
-Enter the argument between the parenthesis.
+Enter an argument between the parenthesis.
 ``` Csharp
 StringUtils.ToUpper(input)
 ```